AI-Safety-Camp-Tabletop-RPG/homepage/docs/src/index.md

 ---

 ::: slot tagline
-A new co-op tabletop RPG <br>
-about the perils of advanced AI
+A research-supported ttrpg in which the players collectively act as a misaligned AI in the modern world
 :::